Hygiene for food businesses

-Food businesses have legal responsibilities relating to registration of their business and complying with food law.
+Food businesses must register their business with their local council and comply with food law.

 Food business registration

-28 days prior to opening a food business, you must register your food establishment with the environmental health service (EHS) at your local council.
+28 days before opening a food business, you must register with the environmental health service (EHS) at your local council.
 Food operations include:

 - selling food

 - preparing food

 - distributing food

 You may also need to have your business approved if you supply another business with:

 - milk and dairy products

 - fish and fish products